Launch

 Yes.
 The route is built around the high Lovcen launch, the enclosed Bay, St John Fortress, the Old Town and the landing near the shore.

-The enclosed Bay keeps mountains, water, fortress and Old Town in one frame — unlike a wider open-coast flight in Montenegro.
-Full scenic logic is on the views page.
+The enclosed Bay keeps mountains, water, fortress and Old Town in one frame, instead of spreading the view across a wider open coast.
+The views page explains that difference.

 Plan up to 90 minutes from meeting to equipment removal in Montenegro, including the drive, preparation and airtime.
 The full cycle is on the tandem page.